 As the system ages the City will need to manage the associated increased risk of infrastructure failure and service interruption.
 The City will manage these risks through condition assessment, regular maintenance and inspection of critical assets.
-The City is also investigating the purchase of a computerized asset management system that would improve efficiency of maintenance, track repair frequency and prioritize high risk assets for replacement.
+The City is investing in a computerized asset management system that will improve efficiency of maintenance, track repair frequency and prioritize high risk assets for replacement.

-The Water Utility is fully funded for the next 10-years and well positioned to address longer term asset renewal funding needs.
+The Wastewater Utility is fully funded for the next 10-years and well positioned to address longer term asset renewal funding needs.
 If we don't plan for and manage future cost pressures, however, it is likely that we will have to reduce service levels in some areas, unless new sources of revenue are found.
+For the

-For the Water Utility, the service level reduction may include more frequent service interruptions (i.e. pipe breaks).
-The regulated treatment of Water should not be affected and the City is committed to exceeding regulatory standards.
+Wastewater Utility, the service level reduction may include more frequent service interruptions (i.e. pipe breaks).
+The regulated treatment of wastewater and biosolids should not be affected and the City is committed to exceeding regulatory standards.

-Changes in water quality regulations, like the requirement for water filtration, presents a financial risk to the Water Utility.
-The City will continue to work in collaboration with provincial regulators to understand the need and timing of changes so that the City can plan in advance for the required infrastructure improvements.
+Future changes in wastewater quality regulations may present a financial risk to the Wastewater Utility.
+The City will continue to work in with provincial regulators to understand the need and timing of any changes so that the City can plan in advance for the required infrastructure improvements.

-Next Steps
+The Next Steps